 AYP results, based on state-determined AYP standards, were to be compared to prior years to determine if the school has made adequate progress towards the proficiency goal.
-The next reauthorization of NCLB, which formally expired on Sept.
-30, 2007, was expected to happen in 2011 but has yet to occur in March, 2012.
+The next reauthorization on NCLB, which formally expired on Sept.
+30, 2007, was expected to happen in 2011 but had yet to occur in March of 2012.